Ashley Alexiss Flaunts Round Booty In Sexy Bikini Pic By The Ocean

 “Congrats.
 Hope you both have a wonderful time,” wished another social media user.

 In addition, Ashley posted a three-part photo series a couple of days ago and rocked an orange one-piece swimsuit bearing the Sports Illustrated Swim name in the front.
-In the photos, she lounged outside on a white hammock and posed alongside her two rescue dogs.
-She announced in the caption that she is planning to take part in the Swim Search in 2021 — she previously tried out in 2019 but unfortunately didn’t make it into the top group.
+In the photos, she was lounging outside on a white hammock and posed alongside her two rescue dogs.

+She announced in the caption that she is planning to take part in the Swim Search in 2021.
+She previously tried out in 2019 but unfortunately didn’t make it into the top group.